topkat/green_dot/doc/src/content/docs/guides/models-and-daos.md

 ---
-title: Models and DAOs
+title: green_dot Models and DAOs
 description: Learn how to define and secure your data models with Green Dot's type-safe model and DAO system.
 ---

-# Models and DAOs

 Green Dot provides a powerful type-safe system for defining data models and securing their access through Data Access Objects (DAOs).
 This guide will show you how to create and configure models and DAOs for your application.

-## Creating Models and DAOs

 To create a new model and DAO:
 1. Run `npx green_dot generate`